 Bits 2-0 - These bits specify a logical unit number in a target.
-Always "0" for WREN V.
+Always "O" for WREN V HH.

-When sent from a target to an initiator during reconnection, an implied Restore Pointers message shall be performed by the initiator before completion of this message.
+When sent from a target to an initiator during reconnection, and implied Restore Pointers message shall be performed by the initiator before completion of this message.

-If an initiator specifies an invalid LUN in the Identify message, the WREN V will accept the Identify message but will reject the next command.
+If an initiator specifies an invalid LUN in the Identify message, the WREN V HH will accept the Identify message but will reject the next command.
 See Paragraph 13.2.2.